LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/Survey-dashboard-messaging.md

 ### Metrics

-For all metrics available within this dashboard please search the Report Builder Data Metrics by the name of the dashboard in the[ Developers Community.](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html#documenttitlecontainer)
+For all metrics available within this dashboard please search the Report Builder Data Metrics by the name of the dashboard [here](https://knowledge.liveperson.com/data-reporting-reporting-metrics.html)

 ![](/img/General-Data-metrics-table.png)